fueled-io/bigcommerce-datalayer/README.md

 ## Installation

 This project is installed via [BigCommerce's Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
-The script should be loaded on all pages. _(More detailed installation instructions coming soon.)_
+The script should be loaded on all pages.

+ 1. From your dashboard open the Storefront settings and under that, click into Script manager.
+ 2. Click the "Create Script" button
+ 3. Give the script a name and (optional) description, make sure it's running on **All Pages** and is set to **Essential**
+ 4. Select a script type of **Script** and in the bellow text box type in following `<script></script>`
+ 5. Paste your compiled script inside the script tags you added. `<script>Your code</script>`
+ 6. Save

 ## Build